Android Development

 • JSON, compared to XML, has the ability to not only provide primitive types, such as strings or numbers, but also objects and arrays.

-Rest Webservice
+REST Webservice

 • GET – Retrieves or queries for data, usually using passed criteria.